FNCARES - Featured Resources

 This five-chapter literature review and analysis examines existing research on First Nations child poverty contextualized within the historical and contemporary manifestations of colonialism in Canada.

-- Informaton Sheet on First Nations Child Poverty
+- Information Sheet on Chapter Three: Defining and Measuring First Nations Child Poverty

 Film and Video